-The roof was a gable design covered with asphalt/fiberglass shingles.
-Observation of the roof surfaces and flashing was performed from the ground level with the aid of binoculars due to inaccessability.
+The roof was a gable and hip design covered with asphalt/fiberglass shingles.
+Observation of the roof surfaces, flashing, skylights, and pentrations was performed by walking on the roof.
+Inspectors are not required to get on the roof, and only walk on surfaces that are determined by the inspector to be safe and accessible.
 There was one layer of shingles.